-- Adjusting to Ryan’s new schedule.
-He started the night shift last week, and the boys also decided this would be the week to keep me up late, wake up a alot at night, and get up early in the morning.
+Adjusting to Ryan’s new schedule.
+He started the night shift last week, and the boys also decided this would be the week to keep me up late, wake up a lot at night, and get up early in the morning.
 Lack of sleep is not my friend.

 So if you’re wondering what the heck is going on with me and why I keep changing up my blog on you, there’s your answer.
 When I feel anxious or depressed, I tend to start tweaking my blog as a distraction.
 Playing with the design is fun, and going back through my posts and reminiscing helps cheer me up.
 Sometimes I go a little crazy and change my domain or blogging platform… That’s a lot of work so it’s a really good distraction lol.

-- Hugs.
-Expecially from all the handsome boys in my life.
+Hugs.
+Especially from all the handsome boys in my life.

 Prayer.
 This one can be hard, because sometimes when I feel down I get mad and stubborn and I don’t want to talk to God… But I still know that he will help me if I swallow my pride.